 Iain Crammond is an up-and-coming media professional based in the Pittsburgh area.
-He is a student of the University of Pittsburgh’s film, English writing, and economics programs, and works as a freelance filmmaker outside of his position with Pittsburgh Festival Opera.
+He is a graduate of the University of Pittsburgh’s film, English writing, and economics programs, and works as a freelance filmmaker outside of his position with Pittsburgh Festival Opera.
 In 2018, Crammond studied at the Derek Jarman Lab in London, working on projects which went on to appear in the BFI Future Film Festival and Young Voices Essay Film Festival.
-He is an active choral singer in Pittsburgh, currently serves as president of the Heinz Chapel Choir, and holds the John Goldsmith Award for Choral Excellence.
+He is an active choral singer in Pittsburgh, having served as president of the Heinz Chapel Choir, and holds the John Goldsmith Award for Choral Excellence.

 Seamus Ricci is a director, educator, and performer alongside the title of Director of Education for Pittsburgh Festival Opera.
 Seamus started training at Indiana University of Pennsylvania achieving a B.S. in Music Education and a B.F.A. in Vocal Performance, and then later obtaining a M.S. in Elementary & Early Childhood Education from Duquesne University.
 From 2007 to 2014, Seamus worked as a preschool teacher for Pittsburgh Public Schools, then in 2014 had a director debut with Neighborhood Opera Company directing Don Giovanni with an All-Black cast.
 It was at this time that Seamus developed a new trajectory as a director, assistant director, and stage manager while maintaining involvement with education programs through theater companies across the country.
 These experiences included working for City Theatre of Pittsburgh, Carnegie Mellon University School of Music, Pittsburgh Symphony Orchestra, Bach Choir of Pittsburgh, Neighborhood Opera Company, Pittsburgh Festival Opera, Opera North, Bel Cantanti Opera Company, Opera NEO, Knoxville Opera, Indianapolis Opera, and Opera San Jose.
 Based in Pittsburgh, PA, Seamus can also be seen as his alter ego Deep Violet, who is an avid facilitator for charity events in the Pittsburgh community.